magit/emacsql/README.md

 closures.
 Emacsql has no concept of "TEXT" values; it's all just lisp objects.

 Requires Emacs 24 or later.
+Currently Windows is unsupported due to a mysterious process communication issue, a bug either in Emacs or SQLite.
+Can you help solve this issue (#1)?

 ## Example Usage